Mellanox/nvidia-k8s-ipam/README.md

 ### ipam-controller

-A Kubernetes(K8s) controller that Watches on a predefined K8s ConfigMap for defined IP Pools.
+A Kubernetes(K8s) controller that Watches on IPPools CRs in a predefined Namespace.
-It then proceeds in reconciling K8s Node objects by assiging each node via `ipam.nvidia.com/ip-blocks` annotation a cluster unique range of IPs of the defined IP Pools.
+It then proceeds by assiging each node via IPPools Status a cluster unique range of IPs of the defined IP Pools.

 ### ipam-node